-So what exactly is Media School?
+What exactly is Media School?

-Twenty-four Grade 11 students from Saskatoon and surrounding area come together for a full semester to be immersed in an intensive film- and television-focused program.
+Grade 11 students from Saskatoon and surrounding area come together for a full semester to be immersed in an intensive film- and television-focused program.
 The 500-hour practical education course, coupled with hundreds of hours of the students’ personal time, provides a wealth of opportunity for these future industry leaders.

 Media School integrates five traditional secondary course curriculums into a modern educational format that explores the real-world environment of the film and television industry.
-The students of this program receive a thorough introduction to storytelling, stages of production, roles on a film set, equipment, and technology.
-The course provides hands-on experience and professional training that fuels the passion that these students have to be filmmakers.
+The students of this program receive a thorough introduction to storytelling, stages of production, roles on a film set, equipment and technology.
+The course provides hands-on experience and professional training that fuels the passion students have to be filmmakers.
 This is the program that anyone in the film and television industry would have wanted in high school.